coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 assumed form can have as many Hit Dice as your manifester level, to a maximum of 15.

-You can't assume a form smaller than Fine, nor can you assume an incorporeal, ectoplasmic, or gaseous form.
+You can’t assume a form smaller than Fine, nor can you assume an incorporeal, ectoplasmic, or gaseous form.
 You cannot take the form of any creature that has a template.
 Your type and subtype (if applicable) change to match the new form.